chrzhang/c.sandbox/README.md

-c.sandbox
+C Sandbox
 =========

-Personal sandbox for playing around with the C programming language using books below.
+####Personal sandbox for tackling the C programming language using exercises from the books below.
 Code is based off of examples but modified for my own curiosity.

 ##Inspiration:
 1. "The C Programming Language" by Kernighan and Ritchie (2nd edition) - ISBN 0-13-110362-8)